polyipseity/information/special/audio signal processing/discrete Fourier transform.md

 The other variant is {{the _causal_ variant}}, which {{adds an arbitrary number of zero values to a signal in the time or frequency domain at the end, assuming the indices are from $0$ to $N - 1$}}.

-The effect of {{zero padding a signal in the time domain}} is that {{its corresponding DFT has its values interpolated such that it has the same number of values as the signal in the time domain, similar to scaling up image}}.
+The effect of {{zero padding a signal in the time domain}} is that {{its corresponding DFT has its values interpolated such that it has the same number of values as the signal in the time domain, similar to scaling up an image}}.
 Common reasons for zero padding the signal in the time domain include {{interpolating the signal in the frequency domain and making the number of signal samples a power of two so that fast Fourier transform (FFT) can be applied to it}}.

 By duality, zero padding a signal in the frequency domain corresponds to {{interpolating the signal in the time domain}}.